 Using highlighter runs the risk of aggravating acne, highlighting the bumps, clumping up on dry patches, and making skin look more oily in the worst of areas.

-- Using two foundations of the same color—an oil absorbing, or mattifying one, in greasy areas, and another in regular areas—isn’t such a bad idea either.
+- Using two foundations of the same color—a mattifying one in greasy areas and another in regular areas—isn’t such a bad idea either.
 Try to find brands that offer the same product in two formulas.
 This way you know the shades will match.
 My favorite foundation comes in both options.
 I switch to the combination/oily variation in the summer to avoid product slippage.

 Choose a Highlighter

 Use a regular dusting on areas like the cheekbones that are naturally less oily, and a more fine application on areas like the nose.
-Simply avoid applying directly onto zits.
+Avoid applying directly onto zits.
 After the application, you can use a clean brush to blend the highlighter over any blemishes directly in the way.
-This will keep the application from looking patchy, and the zits won’t appear more raised than the directly highlighted surrounding areas.
+This will keep the application from looking patchy, and the zits won’t appear more raised than the directly-highlighted surrounding areas.